quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 We will circle back to the implications of this symmetry later.

-As a warmup we will implement the Hamiltonian {eq}`eq:isingham` in the standard way by encoding the matrix elements of the single-site operators $X$ and $Z$ into aan array of complex numbers, and then combine them in a suitable way to get the Hamiltonian terms.
+As a warmup we will implement the Hamiltonian {eq}`eq:isingham` in the standard way by encoding the matrix elements of the single-site operators $X$ and $Z$ into an array of complex numbers, and then combine them in a suitable way to get the Hamiltonian terms.
 Instead of using plain Julia arrays, we will use a representation in terms of `TensorMap`s over complex vector spaces.
 These will essentially just be wrappers around base arrays at